Hiring graduates into your organisation, straight from education or who are at the start of their careers is challenging.

 Simple things like responding to all applications received and keeping applicants who are being considered informed throughout the process is key to a successful recruitment campaign.

-Getting your opportunity in front of the best applicants is not that different to recruiting experienced people.
-They search the internet in exactly the same way, so ensuring that your advertisements have suitable reach and placing your well written adverts on the appropriate channels is all part of delivering an effective campaign.
-Multiple generic job boards, industry specific and graduate and university specific channels should be used alongside social media and a good referral programme.
+Getting your opportunity in front of the best applicants is not that different from recruiting experienced people.
+They search the internet in exactly the same way, so ensuring that your advertisements have the suitable reach and placing your well-written adverts on the appropriate channels is all part of delivering an effective campaign.
+Multiple generic job boards, industry-specific and graduate and university-specific channels should be used alongside social media and a good referral programme.

 Mark Stephens has worked within the recruitment sector for nearly 20 years both in-house and agency side and more recently within the technology environment.
 Mark is a serial entrepreneur and is the founder of Smart Recruit Online, the Recruitment Alliance and The HR & Recruitment Resource Library.
 Mark has dedicated his time since 2007 researching the online recruitment sector from a user, technology, and candidate perspective and is regularly published and quoted by leading industry publications for his research and personal opinions.